 Fusion48 supports the improvement of care for people living with frailty and complex needs through workforce development, service evaluation and redesign.
 To increase the reach and impact of their work, they are developing an innovative Virtual Reality based learning product called FrailtySIM.
 This product is designed to allow staff working in social care services to increase their knowledge of Frailty, develop empathy, and sharpen observational skills in a realistic environment.
 The learnerled, immersive experience promotes person-centred care and can be carried out at a time and pace to suit the learner’s needs.
 Deployed for individual or group learning, this innovative application utilises ‘platform agnostic’ software and modern VR hardware, making it flexible and scalable.
 It opens the world of VR-based vocational learning to a workforce that is pressured for time and struggles to access relevant and effective learning.

 ‘Qualify for Success’ uses a ground-breaking combination of ex-offender talent, client understanding, subject know-how, cutting edge technology and the powerful networking capability of open source e-learning to give ex-offenders access to qualifications which will help them into work.
-It will develop new mechanisms for using video, sound, text and interactive learning methodology to build a tailored learning and assessment environment which breaks down the barriers faced by exoffenders and provides links to wrap-around support to make learning possible.
+It is developing new mechanisms for using video, sound, text and interactive learning methodology to build a tailored learning and assessment environment which breaks down the barriers faced by exoffenders and provides links to wrap-around support to make learning possible.

-The project intends to develop a new augmented/virtual reality learning environment that displays fully interactive 3D models of `real world` industrial robots on mobile tablets.
-The models will provide a realistic training experience as though the trainee was looking at the actual equipment directly in front of them.
-The learner will be able to view important functional components and interact with key features.
-This application will be trialled to support the training of the next generation of robot technicians and allows a kinaesthetic trial-and-error learning approach within a safe, cost-effective environment.
+The project has developed a new augmented/virtual reality learning environment that displays fully interactive 3D models of `real world` industrial robots on mobile tablets and within the immersive HTC Vive.
+The models provide a realistic training experience, presented as though the trainee is looking at the actual equipment directly in front of them.
+The learner is able to view important functional components, interact with key features, understand key health and safety considerations and undertake a simulated 40+ step repair procedure utilising the required tools and spare parts.

-Wordable Job Packs helps learners whose first language is not English pick up essential English vocabulary used in key work sectors.
+Wordable Job Packs help learners whose first language is not English pick up essential English vocabulary used in key work sectors.
 It’s a fun mobile app that keeps users motivated by blending speed learning techniques and social gaming.
 The app is produced in partnership with the language learning experts at Cambridge Dictionaries.

-The project links the different contexts in which learning takes place – linking formal training to informal learning on construction sites and improving the quality and effectiveness of apprenticeships – providing simple authoring tools for the creation of relevant multi-media learning materials.
-Construction Toolbox will allow apprentices to share learning, access just-in-time help when they need it and enable them to construct their own work based portfolio, with real time feedback through Learning Analytics.
-Finally, the project aims to improve the image of training in the construction industry.
+The project links the different contexts in which learning takes place – connecting formal training to informal learning on construction sites to improve the quality and effectiveness of apprenticeship learning.
+By providing simple authoring tools for multi-media content creation, Construction Toolbox allows apprentices to share learning, access just-in-time support and construct their own work based portfolio, with real time feedback through Learning Analytics.
+Overall, the project also aims to improve the image of training in the construction industry.